-The mission of the Student Success and Advising Center, located at 521 Stanton Street on the Lebanon campus, is to support a successful transition for undergraduate students into the intellectual, social, and cultural community of McKendree University.
-The Success Center offers disability services, academic tutoring, and help structuring class schedules, among a variety of other services.
+The mission of the Student Success and Advising Center is to support a successful transition for undergraduate students into the intellectual, social, and cultural community of McKendree University.
+The center offers disability services, academic tutoring, and help structuring class schedules, among a variety of other services.
 Center staff can also help students with time management skills, study techniques, and navigating campus policies and procedures.
-More information on the Center's hours, services offered, and scheduling appointments can be found at www.mckendree.edu/ offices/student-success-advising-center or by calling (618) 537-6584.
+More information on the center's hours, services offered, and scheduling appointments can be found at www.mckendree.edu.